nuagenetworks/monolithe/Configuration & Vanilla Reference.md

 ## Monolithe Configuration File

 The configuration file is a `ini` file that is divided into several sections.

+> All configuration tokens are mandatory.
+If the value is optional, simply leave it empty.

 ### The [monolithe] Section